ipld/ipld/selectors/selectors.md

 type ExploreRecursive struct {
 	sequence Selector (rename ":>")
 	maxDepth Int (rename "d")
-	stopAt Condition (rename "!") # if a node matches, we won't match it nor explore its children.
+	stopAt optional Condition (rename "!") # if a node matches, we won't match it nor explore its children.
 }

 ## ExploreRecursiveEdge is a special sentinel value which is used to mark